zaebalsya1/py-knights-fighting/checklist.md

     return f'{x} {y}'
 ```

-3. Use annotation, it is a good practice:
+3. Use annotation, it is a good practice.

 Good example: